10 – Let’s Eat

 # 5 – Gigantic Land Crabs In Earth Takeover Bid

-The guitar work on the great track “Gigantic Land Crabs In Earth Takeover Bid,” is to die for.
+The guitar work on the great track “Gigantic Land Crabs In Earth Takeover Bid” is to die for.
 This killer track appeared on the first album.
 The dueling keyboard and bass riffs that open the song make way for that intense guitar solo that defines this one as a progressive rock masterpiece.

 # 4 – Mumps

-The song title “Mumps,” represents a 20 minuet musical suite that appears on side two of the band’s second album The Rotters Club.
-The “Mumps,” suite consists of the tracks below
+The song title, “Mumps,” represents a 20-minute musical suite on side two of the band’s second album The Rotters Club.
+The “Mumps” suite consists of the tracks below

 - “Your Majesty Is Like a Cream Donut” (Quiet)